Illustration by Tracy Dai

 Provide annotations to describe your rationale

-Being able to communicate the intended vision is an important part of a designer’s job.
+Being able to communicate the intended vision is an integral part of a designer’s job.
+Low fidelity is one of the significant challenges of wireframe design.
 Because wireframes are schematic, it can be hard for other people to get a sense of the design.
 For that very reason, provide annotations to make it easier for reviewers to understand what they see on individual wireframes and how the wireframes are connected.
-Be sure to describe the role of functional elements, such as buttons, and let reviewers know what will happen if a user interacts with these elements.
-It’s also worth mentioning in your annotations why you stuck to a particular hierarchy of visual elements on any given wireframe.

 Connect the wireframes